Is laser welding stronger?

 • Non-contact operation

-• Suitable for automation and robot integration
+• Automation and robot ready

-• Less post-weld processing required
+• Less post-weld processing

 8. Limitations of Laser Welding Machines